-Shapes in PowerPoint 2013 are very useful in representing design or content, or
+Shapes in PowerPoint 2016 are very useful in representing design or content, or in showing

-consume much of your productive time that you could have used elsewhere!
-There are quicker alternatives for duplicating shapes that can be
+but that will consume much of your productive time that you could have used elsewhere!
+There are quicker alternatives for duplicating shapes that can

 - Select the shape, and press the Ctrl key